 Payload RO technology: from GeoOptics, originally developed at NASA/JPL

 The first satellite ever made in Monaco, OSM1-CICERO carried a sophisticated radio occultation (RO) payload originally conceived at JPL/NASA and its mission was to collect atmospheric/weather data.
 This satellite became part of the CICERO fleet promoted by GeoOptics and commercial data sales to NOAA, the world’s foremost weather agency, started within a few months after launch.

-Assembled in OSM's laboratory, it is made from a 1-U platform from ISIS Space.
-It carries a dual-camera payload from MVP and will transmit telemetry and pictures to the 13-18 years-old students who participated in the program.
+Assembled in OSM's laboratory from an ISIS Space 1-U platform .
+It carries a dual-camera payload from MVP Aerospace and transmits telemetry and pictures.